Devsisters: Sequel development: 2015–present

 In late 2014, an analyst for Yuanta Securities mentioned in an evaluation of Devsisters: "There's too much dependency on a single game, which is the biggest risk for the company".
 By 2015, the popularity of Cookie Run began to wane, resulting in Devsisters' revenue dropping to 19.5 billion Korean Won for that year.
 In April 2015, Devsisters announced the development of a sequel, tentatively named Cookie Run 2, to be launched globally in the second half of that year.
 Later the planned release date was stated more precisely for December.
 A researcher described the development process as "slow, but on track".
 However, on November 6, Devsisters announced that the game would be delayed.

 Under the title Cookie Run: OvenBreak, the sequel was finally soft-launched on the Apple App Store and Google Play in Canada, Australia, Hong Kong, Philippines, Netherlands, and Sweden on September 27, 2016.
 On October 5, it was announced that the game would be published globally (with the exception of China) on the 27th of that month.

-By April 14, 2017, Devsisters had got their first non-cookie-based hit released by the name of Tape It Up!
+By April 14, 2017, Devsisters had released their first non-cookie-based hit, Tape It Up!
 On January 21, 2021, they also released the RPG city-simulator project by the name of Cookie Run: Kingdom.
 This latest entry is a spinoff to the main series, which is also the most successful.
 The popularity extended after having a crossover with Sonic the Hedgehog on September 17 for the franchise's 30th anniversary.

-On November 10, 2021, Devsisters has announced their plan to incorporate Non-fungible token (NFT)-based services into their future projects.
+On November 10, 2021, Devsisters announced their plan to incorporate Non-fungible token (NFT)-based services into their future projects.
 The announcement was panned by fans, who demonstrated their opposition to the plans mainly due to the environmental impact related to NFTs and blockchain technology.
 Many fans used the hashtag #StopCookieRunNFTs to express their discontent; the hashtag became trending on Twitter.
 On November 15, 2021, Devsisters released a statement on Twitter, saying that "[the company] strongly valued the opinions" and that it "will review any issues raised by the community", stating that the company will never "partake in activities that are fundamentally against our values".